nishajain131/Python-Dictionary/README.txt

 Dictionary.
-This repo contains program on dictionary data structure.
+This repo contains programs on dictionary data structure.